Optimal Control of Debt-to-GDP Ratio in an N-state Regime Switching Economy: Setting and Problem Formulation

 where we have stressed the dependency on $\varphi\in \mathcal{V}$ and on the initial datum $(x,i)\in \R_+ \times \mathcal{M}$ by writing $X^{x,i,\varphi}$.
 Here, $X^{x,i,0}$ is as in \eqref{solGBM}, and it is the unique strong solution to \eqref{DGDP} when $\xi=\eta\equiv0$ and therefore $\varphi \equiv 0$.

-Having a debt level $X_t$ at time $t\geq 0$ the government incurs an instantaneous cost $h(X_t)$.
-This may be interpreted as an opportunity cost resulting from private investments' crowding out, less room for financing public investments, and from a tendency to suffer low subsequent growth.
+Having a debt ratio level $X_t$ under the state $Y_t$ at time $t\geq 0$, the government incurs an instantaneous cost $h(X_t, Y_t)$.
+This may be interpreted as an opportunity cost that depends on the current macroeconomic conditions and results from private investments' crowding out, less room for financing public investments, and from a tendency to suffer low subsequent growth.